gtvj/gtvj.github.io/_posts/2014-11-02-sprint-review-september-and-october-2014.md

 ## Plans for next sprint

 During November, December and January I will be focussing on non-technical personal development.
-I will be working on my personal website during this period &#8211; but I won't be reviewing the sprint here (it's personal stuff &#8211; not that anyone reads this).
+I will be working on my personal website during this period to but I won't be reviewing the sprint here (it's personal stuff to not that anyone reads this).
 I'll be kicking off the next sprint on **26 January**.